damianmultipurpose/SQL-Excel-Tableau-Data-Analytics-Portfolio-Projects/README.md

 This project demonstrates a comprehensive analysis of multiple datasets using SQL, Excel, and Tableau to showcase data analysis and visualization skills.
 Each tool was applied to a separate dataset tailored for specific tasks, including:
 - SQL Data Analysis: Focused on analyzing COVID-19 cases, deaths, and vaccination trends.
 - SQL Data Cleaning: Addressed data inconsistencies and prepared a new dataset for advanced analysis.
-- Excel: Used for creating pivot tables to summarize data trends.
+- Excel: Cleaned and analyzed bike store sales data using Excel, creating pivot tables and an interactive dashboard.
 - Tableau: Developed an interactive dashboard to visualize insights.

 ---